atlanmod/NeoEMF-Website/README.md

 ## Known Issues

+If Jekyll server crashes and prints this error on restart

+    FATAL: Listen error: unable to monitor directories for changes.

+Then run the following command and restart the server

+    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

+## TODO

 Ease the deployement of the site with a script that pushes the changes directly to NeoEMF gh-pages.

 ## Acknowledgement